 - "Dry flooding" to make the building walls and floor watertight so water does not enter.

 There are several good references on retrofitting on file at City Hall.
 Many of these will inform you about retrofitting techniques and help you decide which is best for you.
-Concerned citizens and the general public can obtain information on flood protection assistance from The City of Oak Ridge North's Public Works Department at 281.292.4648.
+Concerned citizens and the general public can obtain information on flood protection assistance from The City of Oak Ridge North's Community Development Department at 281.292.4648.
 Flood Protection assistance provided by The City of Oak Ridge North is site-specific.